 3. How much of this project can my child do themselves?

 4. Does this project allow my child to respond individually, to express themselves creatively?
 Will the result be unique to my child?

 5. Is this project appropriate to the age of my child and their level of development?
 Is it challenging without being so far beyond their capability that they lose motivation?

 If you answer the majority of these questions positively, then I believe you are much more likely to be choosing an activity which will be a hit with your child.

 And next time you enter an early childhood learning space, look around and ask yourself, ‘Do the art and craft items I see displayed look like they were completed by the children?
 Is each one unique to each child or do they all look the same?’
 Because when it comes to art and craft with young children, unique, individual and child focused are all good things to see

 Is there anything else that you would add to my list?

-Looking for inspiration for creating with kids, check out my new book, Time to Create: Hands On Explorations in Process Art for Young Children.
+For more about inspiring children through creativity, check out my award winning book – Time to Create: Hands On Explorations in Process Art for Young Children.